hexx/gaeds/README.markdown

 # gaeds

 Gaeds is a simple type-safe Scala wrapper for Google App Engine Datastore.

+## Features

-It provides an Object/Entity mapper and a query DSL.
+- Gaeds provides an Object/Entity mapper with a type-safe Key.
+- Gaeds provides a type-safe query DSL.
+- Gaeds persists `Serializable` objects (includes Case Class in Scala).
+- Gaeds deals with `null` properties as `Option` objects.
+- Gaeds is very simple, does not depend on other libraries.

 ## Sample to compare with a low-level API